A cookbook is the fundamental unit of configuration and policy distribution in Chef Infra.

 A cookbook defines a scenario and contains everything that is required to support that scenario:

-- Recipes that specify the resources to use and the order in which they are to be applied
+- Recipes that specify which Chef Infra built-in resources to use, as well as the order in which they are to be applied

-Chef Infra Client will run a recipe only when asked.
+Chef Infra Client runs a recipe only when instructed.
 When Chef Infra Client runs the same recipe more than once, the results will be the same system state each time.
-When a recipe is run against a system, but nothing has changed on either the system or in the recipe, Chef Infra Client won’t change anything.
+When a recipe is run against a system, but nothing has changed on either the system or in the recipe, Chef Infra Client will not change anything.

 A cookbook is comprised of recipes and other optional components as files or directories.